Wheel Jam Truck Show sees record numbers

 June 11, 2021

-Wheel Jam numbers were up across the board, according to the organizers of the event, which is in its 17th year.
+Wheel Jam Truck Show numbers were up across the board, according to the organizers of the event, which is in its 17th year.

-Held at the South Dakota State Fairgrounds, Wheel Jam featured semitruck, classic car and motorcycle events as well as games, music, food and more.
+Held at the South Dakota State Fairgrounds, Wheel Jam Truck Show featured show trucks as well as games, music, food and more.

 “There’s a lot of hope for future truck shows,” said Scot Marone, president of 18 Wheel Truck Promotions LLC, which presents the Wheel Jam event.
 “We had a really nice weekend, a nice lineup of working trucks and top-notch drivers of all ages.
 We received a lot of positive feedback.
 The mood was upbeat, and the drivers were really professional drivers.
 I’m always impressed, but this year was exceptional.”